 You want to be able to make the case with high conviction through pattern recognition that the company in question has a strong likelihood of growing its economic moat over the next ten and fifteen years.

-There is both a beauty and a tragedy to it.
+There is both beauty and tragedy to it.
 The beauty is that if you get the aforementioned part right, any valuation work you do on the company will plausibly look cheap ten years out.
 The tragedy is that the crocodiles in a moat might be strong and defensible, but like species in biology, virtually no business lasts forever.

 To really surf a compounder, you must attempt to catch the wave earlier rather than later.
 And you must catch on to the wave that everlastingly works against the entropic force of business and biology.